-10 Need to Know Terms when Remodeling your Wheaton HomeJ&J Construction of Illinois, Inc.
+10 Need to Know Terms when Remodeling your Chicagoland HomeJ&J Construction of Illinois, Inc.

 Although it’s exciting (and often necessary), it’s no secret that taking on a home remodeling project comes with its challenges.
 You need to make seemingly endless decisions around design, construction, budget, and everything in between, but if you’re new to the renovation scene, those decisions are made extra tough when you factor in a new language of terms that you’ve never heard before.

 From miter cut to plumb, we’ve put together this list of the most important terms to know when remodeling your home so that you can make every renovation decision comfortably and with confidence.

 GFCIs, or ground-fault circuit interrupters, are devices that will automatically shut down an electric power circuit when it detects current flowing down an unintended path, such is through water or onto a person.
 These are really important safety devices as they reduce the risk of electrical shock.

 Caulking is the material used to seal necessary seams in your home, such as window frames and pipes.
 When caulking is applied effectively, it’ll improve the efficiency of your home and decrease energy costs in the long-term.

 A punch list is completed before the end of your construction project and it lists all of the work that doesn’t conform to the specifications outlined in your remodeling contract.
 It can include incomplete installations, incidental damages, materials, and structures that the contractor needs to complete before receiving your final payment.